-In the world of nature and expression, rain is both a meteorological phenomenon and a muse for writers, artists and filmmakers.
-Rain showers are common occurrences in the UK, so it’s no surprise that the rain has seeped into both our linguistic expressions and our art.
-Join us on a linguistic journey as we explore the nuanced relationship between the English language and the beauty and power of rain.
+In the world of nature and art, rain is both a meteorological phenomenon and a muse for writers and artists.
+Rain showers are common in the UK (and we’re famously obsessed with the weather!) so it’s no surprise that the rain has seeped into both our language usage and our art.
+Read on to explore the relationship between the English language and the beauty and power of rain.

 The Word Rain in English